-- 1. The following dog obedience classes require obedience training and will be conducted in accordance with American Kennel Club (AKC) Obedience trial rules. - 2.
-All 4-H members who receive qualifying scores for obedience classes and are at least 8 years old by September 1, 2020, are eligible for the State Dog Show. - 3.
-A state dog show qualifying score is a score of 50% or more of the available points for each exercise on the score sheet and a final score of at least 170 points out of 200. - 4.
+- 1. The following dog obedience classes require obedience training and will be conducted in accordance with American Kennel Club (AKC) Obedience trial rules of January 2019. - 2.
+All 4-H members who receive qualifying scores for obedience classes and are at least 8 years old by September 1, 2021, are eligible for the 4-H State Dog Show. - 3.
+A 4-H State Dog Show qualifying score is a score of 50% or more of the available points for each exercise on the score sheet and a final score of at least 170 points out of 200. - 4.
 Exhibitors who qualify for the state show need to pick up their score sheet from the judge and check it to be sure it is signed by the judge. - 5.
-Exhibitors who have a state dog show qualifying score need to provide their information on the entry form attach the \$5.00 entry fee and should attend the State Fair meeting (TBD).
+Exhibitors who have a state show qualifying score need to provide their information on the entry form attach the \$5.00 entry fee and should attend the State Fair meeting on Thursday, July 28.

-Beginner Novice I (SF50401) - (For inexperienced handlers and inexperienced dogs.)
+Beginner Novice I (SF50401) - (For inexperienced handlers and inexperienced dogs)

-- Heel on Leash (forward, halt, right turn, left turn, about turn, slow, normal and fast).
+• Heel on Leash (forward, halt, right turn, left turn, about turn, slow, normal, and fast).
 The last order signifies that the handler and dog must break pace.
 These orders will be given by utilizing posted signs.

 - Figure Eight (on leash)

 - Sit for Exam (on leash)

 - Sit Stay (walk around ring)

 - Recall (off leash front/ no finish)